January Winter Storm Updates

 Meteorological Summary:

-- The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather across the Panhandle and Big Bend as isolated strong to severe thunderstorms may be capable of producing lightning, damaging wind gusts (45-60 mph), an isolated tornado or two and heavy downpours.
+• The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather as locally strong to severe thunderstorms may be capable of producing lightning, gusty winds (45-60 mph), small hail and locally heavy rains.

 To view the complete Morning Situation Report, please select the link below.